Emilia-Capital/aaa-option-optimizer/readme.txt

 Enhancements:

 * Overhaul of the UX, implementing proper tabs, better buttons and more.
-* Added a new "All options" tab, which loads all the options from the database and allows you to manage them.
+* Added a new "All options" tab, which, when you hit the button, loads all the options from the database and allows you to manage them.
+* Added a "Reset data" button which resets the tracking data.
+* Added a link to the Optimize Options page from the Plugins page.
-* Much improved recognition of core WordPress options and plugins under "Source".
+* Much improved recognition of core WordPress options, themes and plugins under "Source", thanks in part to pull requests from [Rogier Lankhorst](https://profiles.wordpress.org/rogierlankhorst/) and [system4pc](https://github.com/system4pc).
-* Allow filtering of all tables by Source so you can more easily find the options you're looking for.
+* You can now also filter all tables by Source so you can more easily find the options you're looking for.
+* Many code and speed improvements under the hood, including adding a class autoloader and some i18n fixes.

 = 1.1.1 =